When Chokepoints Break

 Data files (this visualization)

-TYN Studio builds geospatial and network analysis platforms.
+Tyn Studio builds geospatial and network analysis platforms.
 All processing happens in your browser.